-Blanton’s Single Barrel Bourbon is produced at the Buffalo Trace Distillery in Frankfort, Kentucky.
-Blanton’s was the first single barrel bourbon to be sold commercially.
+Blanton’s Bourbon is produced at the Buffalo Trace Distillery in Frankfort, Kentucky.
+Blanton’s was the first single-barrel bourbon to be sold commercially.
 It’s bottled without an age statement, which may turn off some whiskey aficionados, but this is due to each bottle being from a single barrel.
-Blanton’s bourbon is selected by a master distiller when it is “ready”, not at a specific age, although most estimates put it in the 6-8 year range.
-It has a strong nose of vanilla, and notes of citrus, raisins, and oak on the palate.
+Blanton’s bourbon is selected by a master distiller when it is “ready,” not at a specific age, although most estimates put it in the 6–8 year range.
+It has a strong vanilla aroma and notes of citrus, raisins, and oak on the palate.

 In addition to being sought after for its quality, Blanton’s is coveted by collectors who seek to complete their collection of lettered Blanton’s bottle stoppers, which are marked with one of the letters in the name Blanton’s and with different horse and jockey figures.
 A full set spells out BLANTON’S and when aligned properly depicts the entirety of a horse race.

-In addition to their original single barrel bourbon, Blanton’s produces a domestic bottling called Gold Edition as well as two whiskeys available only outside the USA in select international markets, the Special Edition and the Straight from the Barrel bottling.
+In addition to their original single barrel bourbon, Blanton’s also produces a domestic bottling called Gold Edition, as well as two whiskeys available only outside the USA in select international markets: the Special Edition and the Straight from the Barrel bottling.

 - Gold Edition

-The Blanton’s Gold Edition mash bill is not disclosed, however, it is suspected that it has a higher rye content than the classic Blanton’s Bourbon does.
+The Blanton’s Gold Edition mash bill is not disclosed; however, it is suspected that it has a higher rye content than the classic Blanton’s Bourbon does.
 Notes of vanilla, tobacco, rye, honey, and dark fruit can be found in this bottle.
-Bottled at 51.5% ABV.

 Cocktails With Blanton’s

 Single Barrel Bourbons, like single malt scotch, aren’t really produced with cocktails in mind.
 Many of the more nuanced or subtle flavors in the whiskey will be lost behind the additional ingredients.
-That being said, they still make for excellent drinks so if you’re going to mix with Blanton’s try these out first.
+That being said, they still make excellent drinks, so if you’re going to mix with Blanton’s, try these out first.

 - 2 oz Blanton’s